yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 {% highlight java %}
 public Data ProcessData(IEventListenerContainer<Data> sender, DataEventArgs<Data> e)
 {
 	Data data = e.Data;
 	//process Data here and return processed data
 }
 {% endhighlight %}

+{% info %}
-{info}[DelegateDataEventArrivedAdapter|Event Listener Container#DelegateDataEventArrivedAdapter] is a class that adapts the supplied user method to the [SpaceDataEventHandler|Event Listener Container#SpaceDataEventHandler] delegate and contains a built in logic of writing back event results to the space{info}
+[DelegateDataEventArrivedAdapter|Event Listener Container#DelegateDataEventArrivedAdapter] is a class that adapts the supplied user method to the [SpaceDataEventHandler|Event Listener Container#SpaceDataEventHandler] delegate and contains a built in logic of writing back event results to the space
+{% endinfo %}

 {gcard}
 {gdeck}